EIT-Economics/international-gains-to-healthy-longevity/README.md

 **Economic Valuation of Health Improvements Across Countries and Time**

 This repository contains parallel **Python** and **Julia** implementations of a lifecycle economic model for valuing changes in survival and health.
-Both implementations compute the Value of Statistical Life (VSL) and willingness-to-pay (WTP) for health improvements using the Murphy & Topel framework as developed for *"International Gains to Achieving Healthy Longevity" (2023)* in Cold Spring Harbor Perspectives in Medicine, by Andrew Scott, Julian Ashwin, Martin Ellison, and David Sinclair.
+Both implementations compute the Value of Statistical Life (VSL) and willingness-to-pay (WTP) for health improvements using the Murphy & Topel framework as developed in *"International Gains to Achieving Healthy Longevity" (2023)* in Cold Spring Harbor Perspectives in Medicine, by Andrew Scott, Julian Ashwin, Martin Ellison, and David Sinclair.

-**Last Updated:** October 11, 2025
+**Last Updated:** October 14, 2025

 ---